SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Self-closing tags may end /&gt; or merely &gt; in HTML.
 Using a closing tag for self-closing tags is usually invalid.
 Empty elements cannot have content, since there is nowhere to put it.
-Some HTML elements that are not empty (not self-closing) nevertheless may omit their end tag, an end tag will instead be inserted automatically when necessary.
+Some HTML elements that are not empty (not self-closing) nevertheless may omit their end tag, said to have »optional closing tags«.
+Elements with optional closing tags are distinct from empty elements (elements with self-closing tags).
+While most people recommend against omitting optional closing tags, google's style guide explixitly recommends them.

 Whitespace within tags is usually ignored, as long as its not within a tag name or attribute an HTML element name may only